-- Brown sugar – Sugar is important in this stir fry sauce as it offsets the saltiness of soy sauce.
+- Brown sugar – Offsets the saltiness of soy sauce.
 In a pinch, substitute white sugar.

 - Rice vinegar – A little bit of acid brightens the flavors, so it’s important to add vinegar.
 Rice vinegar is milder vinegar, and if you don’t have it, substitute apple cider vinegar.